farrahdlsdionisio/farrahdlsdionisio/README.md

 ## About Me

-- 👀 I’m interested in ...
+- 👀 I’m interested in exploring new technologies.
-- 🤓 I'm currently working on a quiz app to know what dog breed are you based on your personality
+- 🤓 I'm currently working on a quiz app to determine what dog breed you are based on your personality.
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js.
-- 😄 Hobbies: Reading, taking care of plants
+- 😄 Hobbies: Traveling, reading, taking care of plants, and playing video games.
-- ⚡ Fun facts:
+- ⚡ Fun fact: I mastered baking the perfect cookie 🍪 (the real one).

--

 ## My Github Stats

 <p align="center"> <img src="https://github-readme-stats.vercel.app/api?username=farrahdlsdionisio&theme=prussian&show_icons=true" alt="farrahdlsdionisio" /></p>

-<h3>My Tech Stack</h3>
+## My Tech Stack

 ## Connect with me</h3>